 The biggest undoing for Stash is its ETF expenses.
 Stash gives you an exchange-traded investment option (ETFs).
 These options come with an average expense ratio of 0.25%, which investors have to pay as an annual fee.
 It is so expensive when compared to the ETFs charged by Robo-advisors.
 It is like Stash is bringing numerous niche funds, which makes everything seem expensive for thematic investors.

-If you are looking for a platform that will hold your hand as you grow then think no further than Stash.
+If you are looking for a platform that will hold your hand as you grow, think no further than Stash.
 It provides educational assistance to every member.
 With that, you will learn how to manage your finances and avoid costly mistakes.
-After getting that experience and growing in the field, then you can venture off into other avenues.
+After getting that experience and growing in the field, you can venture into other avenues.